kasir-barati/react/.github/docs/hooks.md

 > [!TIP]
 >
-> When you ain't sure whether some code should be in a `useEffect` or in an event handler, ask yourself why this code needs to run. **Use `useEffect`s** only for code that should run **because the component was displayed to the user**.
+> <a id="goldenRuleForDecidingOnUsingUseEffect" href="#goldenRuleForDecidingOnUsingUseEffect">#</a> When you ain't sure whether some code should be in a `useEffect` or in an event handler, ask yourself why this code needs to run. **Use `useEffect`s** only for code that should run **because the component was displayed to the user**.
 Otherwise go for event handlers.

 ### How to use `useEffect`